 MAGS Excellence in Teaching Award—MAGS annually solicits for the Excellence in Teaching Award in recognition of graduate students who exemplify excellence in the teaching/learning mission of the member universities.
 Michigan Tech may nominate two students; one each at the master's and doctoral level.

 National Science Foundation Graduate Research Fellowship—The program recognizes and supports outstanding graduate students in NSF-supported science, technology, engineering, and mathematics disciplines who are pursuing research-based Master's and doctoral degrees at accredited United States institutions.
 Michigan Tech is allowed to nominate one candidate each academic year.

-Portage Health Foundation Graduate Assistantships—Assistantships are available through the generosity of the Portage Health Foundation.
-They are intended to recognize outstanding PhD talent in health-oriented research areas.
-Applicants should be a catalyst for promoting and improving the overall health of Houghton, Keweenaw, Baraga, and Ontonagon communities.
+Portage Health Foundation Graduate Assistantships—This program has ended.
+It was intended to recognize outstanding PhD talent in health-oriented research areas.
+Recipients were a catalyst for promoting and improving the overall health of Houghton, Keweenaw, Baraga, and Ontonagon communities.